 Fact: No, Ethereum will not be able to process 1,00,000 transactions per second soon after the Merge.
 The Merge is just a transition from Proof of Work (PoW) to the Proof-of-Stake (PoS) mechanism of verifying transactions.
 Only after its successful execution, will the scaling of the Ethereum network begin.

 The journey to 1,00,000 transactions per second will get started after 6 September 2022, in a phased manner, through the implementation of shard chains.
 These shard chains will split the blockchain and create parallel chains, which will handle multiple transactions instead of a single chain, thus speeding up transactions.

-Myth 2: The gas fees on Ethereum Network will reduce.
+Myth 2: The gas fees on the Ethereum Network will be reduced.

-Fact: No, the gas fees or transaction fees on Ethereum will not reduce after the Merge.
+Fact: No, the gas fees or transaction fees on Ethereum will not be reduced after the Merge.
 The Merge will be changing how blocks are created.
 It doesn’t address how individual transaction costs can be reduced.

 The gas fees will stay around the same level as under the PoW mining system.
 The fee is expected to start reducing only once the shard chains are implemented—around 2023.